-My research interests are in the area of political behavior, including public opinion and political psychology.
-Given my training and background, I approach the study of political behavior broadly, and pursue projects that can enlighten our understanding of this subfield of political science from both the American and the Comparative perspectives.
-Within the subfield of political behavior, I focus on the relationship between democratization and individual perceptions of politics as well as on topics related to immigration, race and ethnicity both in the United States and in Latin America.
-By incorporating elements from all of my major areas of interest, I have offered an innovative approach both conceptually and methodologically to the study of Latino immigrants’ political engagement in the United States.
-Within this line of work, my research contributes to the vast literatures on political attitudes toward democratic institutions, political socialization, political participation, partisanship, ideology, and heuristics.
+Dr. Sergio Wals' research interests are in the area of political behavior, including public opinion and political psychology.
+Given his training and background, he approaches the study of political behavior broadly, and pursues projects that can enlighten our understanding of this subfield of political science from both the American and the Comparative perspectives.
+Within the subfield of political behavior, he focuses on the relationship between democratization and individual perceptions of politics as well as on topics related to immigration, race and ethnicity both in the United States and in Latin America.
+By incorporating elements from all of his major areas of interest, he has offered an innovative approach both conceptually and methodologically to the study of Latino immigrants’ political engagement in the United States.
+Within this line of work, his research contributes to the vast literatures on political attitudes toward democratic institutions, political socialization, political participation, partisanship, ideology, and heuristics.

 - Political Behavior

 - Public Opinion

 - Democratization in Latin America (Mexican Politics)

 - “Love Thy Neighbor?
 Trust in Foreigners and Support for Transnational Policies” Political Research Quarterly 68(3): 537-551.
 2015.
 With Elizabeth Theiss-Morse, Frank Gonzalez, and Tess Gosda.

 - “Perceived Human Rights and Support for New Democracies: Lessons from Mexico.”
 Democratization 22(7): 1230-1249.
 2015.
 With Courtney Hillebrecht and Dona-Gene Mitchell.